Is Monte Carlo safe with your data?

 What Monte Carlo's privacy policy and terms of service say about your data

-Policy is completely silent on whether customer data/inputs train Monte Carlo models.
-D1.1-D1.3 all zero (silent).
+The policy is completely silent on whether customer data or inputs train Monte Carlo models.
+No opt-out appears either.

-D1.4 and D3.2 correctly cap scope: customer owns data, Monte Carlo uses only "as necessary to provide the Service" with deletion upon request.
+The customer owns its data, and Monte Carlo uses it only "as necessary to provide the Service".
+Deletion follows on request.

 No model training opt-out